CousinoMath/blog/blog/2020-02-09_compressing_rnns_kronecker_prod.md

 # Summary #

+In this paper, the authors use Kronecker products as drop in replacements for recurrent neural perceptron matrices to achieve a 16-38x compression ratio while scarificing small amounts of accuracy.

 # Compressing Recurrent Neural Networks with Kronecker Products #

 This is a summary of a paper availabe on [arxiv.org][2] ([1906.02876][1]).
 The